nberlette/supercharge-docs/authentication.md

 ## Authentication
-Supercharges ships with an authentication system that is initially not part of your application.
+Supercharge ships with an authentication system that is initially not part of your application.
 In your application, you can scaffold everything related to authentication using:

 ```bash
 node craft make:auth